DTV Daniel Television

 What to Do at Oktoberfest

 At any given time, there will be a band playing somewhere.
-They may march through your tent, or they may just parade through the fest grounds!
+They may march through your tent (especially on opening day), or they may just parade through the fest grounds!

-There are also tons of carnival rides and games.
-Enjoy the view of the festplatz from the ferris wheel, ride a roller coaster or two, and test the strength of your stomach on whatever this ride is:
+There are tons of carnival rides and games outside of the fest tents.
+Enjoy the view of the festplatz from the ferris wheel, ride a roller coaster or two, and test the strength of your stomach on this ride…

 Which Tent to Choose at Oktoberfest

-This may seem like the most stressful decision to make about Oktoberfest in Munich: which tent do I choose?
+This may seem like the most stressful decision to make about Oktoberfest in Munich.

 No doubt you’ve heard how difficult it is to get a reservation for a table in a tent.
 And while this may be true, you don’t actually need a reservation to sit at a table.